amitde69/anomaly-operator/docs/deployment.md

 The `Deployment` resource is desgined to run as a single replica pod.
 !!! tip
-    If a Detector `queries` list is too long or the quries are too heavy it is reccomended to split it to smaller and distributed Detector resources
+    If a Detector `queries` list is too long or the queries are too heavy it is reccomended to split it to smaller and distributed Detector resources

 ## ConfigMap